HasnaChan/SLSession5Hasna/README.md

 ## Documentation of the website:

-Or you can watch here :
+You can watch the GIF Demo here :